 The bright side?
 Businesses can utilise influencers and make this work for them!
 A real asset of social media is that with the right data and proper social listening, it is pretty easy to unearth your target audience and figure out which Influencer speaks to them.
 However picking an Influencer that has a lot of followers in your niche, telling them to post your brand or product, and tagging your account isn’t Influencer Marketing.

-The best way to utilize an Influencer’s audience is to understand your objective, learn about the factors that influence your target audience, and activate an Influencer that blends your brand or product narrative seamlessly within their own.
-It is called “equity match making.”
+The best way to utilize an Influencer’s audience in Facebook marketing is to understand your objective, learn about the factors that influence your target audience, and activate an Influencer that blends your brand or product narrative seamlessly within their own.
+It is called “equity matchmaking.”
 That’s when you get comments like, “This is the best ad I’ve ever seen!” or “This should be on TV,” while satisfying your objective and growing your business.
 That’s the Holy Grail of Influencer Marketing.
 So don’t be a negative Nancy, focus on seeing this cup as half full!